 Additionally, certain work that was traditionally procured under Public Buildings Law that involves providing products that may now be technology which could make the work technology services.

 To determine if a product the state agency is intending to procure is a technology, state agencies should review the definition of technology and consider the following:

 Does the product touch or interact with the cloud?

 Does the product require some form of programming to active or use it?

 Is the product part of a technology system that transmits, receives, etc. data automatically and electronically?

 Does the product and the services require data breach/cyber liability insurance and technology professional liability/errors and omissions?

+Just because a product has qualities of technology, it does not necessarily mean that it is a technology.
 Based on this information, the state agency should determine and document in its procurement record if the product and associated services are technology.

 If the state agency determines a product is a technology, to determine if work that was traditionally obtained under Public Buildings Law § 8 or Education Law § 376, state agencies should consider the following: